UK Cyber Crime Statistics 2025

 What is the cost of Cyber Crime in the UK?

-Cyber-attacks are a significant threat to businesses in the UK, with 50% of UK businesses reporting a cyber-attack in 2024.
+Cyber attacks are a significant threat to businesses in the UK, with 50% of UK businesses reporting a cyber attack in 2024.
 The average cost of a cyber-attack to a medium UK business was £10,830.
-In 2024 84% businesses who experienced cyber security breaches or attacks faced phishing attempts.
-Ransomware attacks in the UK increased by 70% in 2020, highlighting the growing threat of these types of attacks.

 In 2024, the UK Government Cyber Security Breaches Survey revealed that 50% of UK businesses had suffered a cyber-attack or security breach in the previous 12 months.
 This is an increase from the previous year’s survey (39% in 2022).
 The UK’s Fraud and Cyber Crime Reporting Centre, Action Fraud, reported that in 2020, victims of online shopping fraud lost a total of £63.8 million ($88.3 million USD).
 This represents a 37% increase from the previous year, with the average loss per victim being £720 ($995 USD).

-Our statistics are based on the most recent UK Gov Cyber security breaches survey 2024 and information available as of April 10th 2024.
-We believe that staying informed about cybercrime is crucial in today’s digital world.
-Our goal is to provide you with accurate and reliable data that you can use to protect yourself and your organisation.
+We believe that staying informed about cyber crime is crucial.
+Our goal is to provide you with accurate and reliable data that you can use to protect yourself and your business.

-Cyber Crime Stats UK
+Cyber Crime Stats UK 2025

 32%